Planning advice for departments managing academic field trips

 Use of disclosures and Assumption of Risk and Release forms

 Disclose academic field trips to students, and include any requirements to transport themselves to an off grounds site, physical demands or risks above the normal course requirements, or other unusual aspects.
 For required field trips, this disclosure should be made to students prior to students registering for the course by including it in the Course Description, or a credit alternative should be made available to any student expressing discomfort with taking part in the field trip.
 For non-required field trips, this disclosure should occur prior to students signing up for the field trip when there are any requirements to transport themselves to an off grounds site, physical demands or risks above the normal course requirements, or other unusual aspects to the planned activities, and should be followed with a requirement that students sign an ASSUMPTION OF RISK FOR ELECTIVE SCHOOL TRIPS form prior to the field trip.
-For required and non-required field trips involving inherently risky activities, such as white water rafting, ropes courses, sports, etc. the use of an ASSUMPTION OF RISK AND RELEASE form, instead of the ASSUMPTION OF RISK FOR ELECTIVE SCHOOL TRIPS form, may be advisable.
+For required and non-required field trips involving inherently risky activities, such as white water rafting, ropes courses, sports, etc. Please contact the Office of Property & Liability Risk Management for advice.
 Retain these forms in the department in accordance with University policy.
-Please seek advice from the Office of General Counsel regarding any desired changes to the language of these forms, or the drafting of a new form.
+Please seek advice from the Office of General Counsel regarding any desired changes to the language of this form, or the drafting of a new form.